Last Updated on December 26, 2022 by Gavin D

 Another cost-effective way to start a juice bar is to go mobile.
 You can either sell your juices and smoothies from a converted truck or from a street food stall.

-The same principle applies to find the right location but there are many food markets and festival around now, so finding a spot should be easier.
+The same principle applies to find the right location but there are many food markets and festivals around now, so finding a spot should be easier.

 In the related article below I go into more details about how to get up and running from a mobile truck or food stall.

 3. Create a name and logo

 You want a name and logo which is both catchy and clearly states what you sell.
-I find it’s best not to be too clever and I try and stay away from ambiguous names that leave people unsure what your selling.
+I find it’s best not to be too clever and I try and stay away from ambiguous names that leave people unsure what you are selling.

 Something like “The fabulous Drinks Team” doesn’t really say you are a juice bar.
 On the other hand, you shouldn’t be in too much doubt about what “Jamba Juice” does.

 Fiverr and 99designs is a good website for logo design.